pnordahl/monorail-example/README.md

 This demonstrates a monorepo with c++, go, and rust.
 Make sure you have `g++`, `go`, and `cargo` installed, in addition to `jq` for friendly formatting of the JSON output from `monorail`.

+If you want to experiment with the `monorail config generate` command, install `jsonnet` and run `jsonnet Monorail.jsonnet | monorail config generate`.

 ## Visualize the graph

 Install `graphviz` (`brew install graphviz` on macOS, or `apt install graphviz`) and run `monorail target render`.
 This will output `target.dot` in the root of the repo, which you can then pass to `dot` with `dot -Ksfdp -Tpng target.dot -o target.png`.
 You can choose a different layout, but `sfdp` generally produces the most readable target graph.